davidde/gatsby-theme-simpwa/README.md

 The parent component that enables its 3 children components to work properly.

 *Optional* props:
   - **theme**: The theme to use for your app: 'light', 'dark' or 'joy'.
-Defaults to 'joy'.
+Defaults to 'light'.
   - **leftActive**: *Bool* (not string) indicating whether the left sidebar should be active on first load.
 Defaults to true.
   - **rightActive**: *Bool* (not string) indicating whether the right sidebar